 Voter Registration Assistance

 The Office of the Dean for Student Affairs is the National Voter Registration Act (NVRA) site at ESF.
-If you are not registered to vote or are registered to vote but would like to change political parties, visit the office at 110 Bray Hall.
+If you are not registered to vote or are registered to vote but would like to change political parties or update your address, visit the office at 110 Bray Hall.
 Below is additional information to assist you in this process.